nWODT-Cobalt/markown-utilities/README.md

 ---

-**Just Images** and **Just Tables** display respectively only images and only tables.
+**Table of Figures** and **Table of Tables** display respectively only the images and tables of the loaded Markdown document.
 It can be handy to sift through those content types only in long documents.

 Specimens
 ---------